Driving On A Suspended License: VC 14601

 Vehicle Code 12500 can be charged as either a misdemeanor, which carries up to 6 months in jail, plus a CRIMINAL RECORD.
 But may also be charged as an infraction, which is only punishable by fines and does not create a CRIMINAL RECORD.

-Driving without a Licence or on a Suspended Licence Attorney in Los Angeles
+Should I get a Lawyer for Driving without a Licence or on a Suspended Licence in Los Angeles?

 Manshoory Law Group has successfully negotiated hundreds of VC 12500 violations to infractions and lower both the penalty and charges down of a VC 14601 violation.
 The penalties for driving without a valid licence or a suspended licence are severe.
 If you find yourself accused of such crime, don’t hesitate to contact a professional Los Angeles lawyer.